MohamedMesto/Love-your-body/README.md

-# **_Love Your Body (Holy fast) - Project Portfolio 1 - HTML & CSS_**
+# **_Love Your Body (Fasting Treatment) - Project Portfolio 1 - HTML & CSS_**

- Love light photography is a small profesional photography business that offers a wide range of photography services.
-This site targets the average individual who is looking to capture their event with high quality photography, in a professional but friendly and approachable manner, with a means to see samples of work done and contact to contact the business directly.
+"Discover 'Love Your Body (Fasting Treatment),' a digital haven dedicated to the transformative power of fasting for holistic well-being.
+Our platform is a nurturing guide, offering insights into the profound connection between self-love and the art of intentional fasting.
+Explore evidence-backed fasting treatments, tailor-made to rejuvenate your body, mind, and spirit.
+Immerse yourself in a wealth of resources, from expert advice on fasting protocols to delicious and nutritious recipes that support your wellness journey.
+Join our community of mindful individuals committed to embracing the healing potential of fasting, and embark on a transformative path toward a healthier, more balanced life."

 You can view the live site here - <a href="https://rhiannonmcn.github.io/Love-Light-Photography/" target="_blank"> Love Light Photography </a>